Globoplox/blah/README.md

 - `__io_<name>_r` which containt the offset to 0 of the address associed io.
 This is usefull because IO use end of address-space addresses by default, and this allows to read/write from an io in a single load/store instruction from 0 (through the always null register r0) with offset `__io_<name>_r`.
-Alternativewould require loading the address into a register before dereferencing it, which would almost always mean an additional two instructions (move immediate `__io_<name>_a`).
+Alternative would require loading the address into a register before dereferencing it, which would almost always mean an additional two instructions (move immediate `__io_<name>_a`).

 Instruction can be sorted in various continuous blocks within a section.